OHDSI/EmpiricalCalibration/cran-comments.md

-This update provides 4 changes and 2 bugfixes (see NEWS).
+This update provides 1 change as required by Prof. Ripley (see NEWS).

 ---